S7 Airlines Flight 778: S7 safety culture

-According to investigators, said practices were actually in line with the regulations that had been issued by Russian authorities and the minimum equipment list that had been issued by S7 Airlines.
+According to investigators, these practices were actually in line with the regulations that had been issued by Russian authorities and the minimum equipment list that had been issued by S7 Airlines.
 The extensiveness of such practices had never been looked into by officials.
 Russian aviation authorities enacted lax supervision on S7 Airlines deferred defects practices.
 Lack of supervision eventually caused defects on S7 Airlines fleet to pile up.
-Analysis by investigators revealed that during the first six months of 2006, there were a whopping amount of 86 defects on the Airbus A310.
-Such amount of defects might compromise the safety of future flights.
+Analysis by investigators revealed that during the first six months of 2006, there were 86 defects on the Airbus A310.
+This amount of defects might compromise the safety of future flights.

-The problems were not constricted to the maintenance culture of S7 Airlines fleet as the pilot training was also highlighted by investigators.
+The problems were not constricted for the maintenance culture of S7 Airlines fleet as the pilot training was also highlighted by investigators.
 The evaluation on Captain Shibanov's pilot training revealed that he had been immediately promoted as a captain of the Airbus A310 without gaining experience as a first officer on the type.
 The findings were noted as "peculiar" as pilots were expected to complete their first officer training on the aircraft type first before possessing the position of captain.
 The conversion training, which was conducted for pilots who were undergoing conversion into different type of aircraft, was also noted as inadequate.
 The Tupolev Tu-154, Captain Shibanov's previous aircraft type, was a four-person cockpit crew aircraft while the Airbus A310 was a two-person cockpit crew aircraft.
 Without adequate cockpit resource management (CRM) training, communication and other issues regarding teamwork might occur.

 Issues regarding the conversion of the cockpit crew was also discovered during analysis on the results of the psychological tests that had been conducted on Captain Shibanov.
 The conversion of Captain Shibanov to Airbus A310 was regarded as "insufficiently justified" by the MAK as the result of his tests indicated that he was an emotional and anxious person and that he was prone to stress.
 Medical examinations on Captain Shibanov revealed that he had been diagnosed with multiple heart problems and mental stress might have caused symptoms of the diseases to worsen.
 He had been referred by his doctor to the psychologists regarding his health condition, however the psychologists still allowed him to undergo the conversion training.
 The findings related to the negative traits of Captain Shibanov, such as prone to stress, were not included by the psychologists and instead they only included the positive traits of Captain Shibanov.
 Due to this, Captain Shibanov was allowed to fly the Airbus A310.